 Azelaic acid is available as a foam, lotion, gel, or serum.
-As an over-the-counter product, it can often be mixed with other products to form a multi-purpose serum, exfoliant, or gel, and is usually available at a concentration of around 10%.
-As a prescription medication, it’s available at 15—20% concentration.
+As an over-the-counter product, it can often be mixed with other products to form a multi-purpose serum, exfoliant, or gel, and is usually available at a concentration anywhere from 5 to 20%.
 Ordinarily, when used to even skin tone and for light exfoliation, lower concentrations are sufficient.
-However, stronger concentrations are often required when used to combat acne.
+However, stronger prescription concentrations are often required when used to combat acne.

 The word “acid” is bound to make your eyebrows raise if you’ve never used one on your skin before, but don’t worry.
 This isn’t going to turn your face bright red.

 Azelaic Acid fights against acne by killing bacteria, preventing follicular keratinization, and reducing inflammation3.

 There are two forms of bacteria that contribute to acne: propionibacterium acnes and staphylococcus epidermidis.
 We’ll call them p. acnes and s. epidermidis for short.
 These bacteria are found on everyone’s skin normally but tend to multiply and breed in sebum (skin oil), meaning that if you have an excess of sebum you can often end up with acne because the acne-producing bacteria have so much space to reproduce.